patrik-cihal/lean-graph/README.md

 ## What's next

-### Visualization improvements - as it is now, it is hard to visualize large theorems without getting lost, improvement of the force graph algorithm but more importantly the coloring and visualization of individual nodes are needed
+### Visualization improvements
+As it is now, it is hard to visualize large theorems without getting lost, improvement of the force graph algorithm but more importantly the coloring and visualization of individual nodes are needed.
+Ideal case:
-- Ideally, related theorems and lemmas should be clustered together and have shades of similar colors
+- Related theorems and lemmas should be clustered together and have shades of similar colors
 - More relevant / larger definitions should be more visible and easier to find
 - After selecting a node, user should be able to see more specifically what that node depends on